suraj5424/Sudoku-Puzzle-Identifier-and-Solver/README.md

 # Sudoku Digit Recognition

 ## Project Description
 The project objective is to train a deep learning model that can recognize digits within a Sudoku puzzle and identify their positions within the grid.
 This repository contains the implementation for Task 1 of the project, which focuses on training a model to read the Sudoku puzzle.
+Used  **Convolution neural network (CNN)** for to **solve**  the  puzzle and **Multilayer perceptron(MLP)** to **recognise** the  Digits.

 ## Tasks
 1. **Task 1: Digit Recognition** - Train a model to recognize digits within a Sudoku puzzle and identify their positions within the grid.